- by Mary Stearns-Montgomery

 - Contested Divorce or Litigated Divorce – If the two parties do not agree to the grounds or the terms of the divorce there is usually more of a battle as to any or all of the issues that arise during the proceedings.

-- Uncontested Divorce – An uncontested divorce is less difficult than a contested divorce and is filed as a no-fault divorce.
+- Uncontested Divorce – An uncontested divorce is less difficult than a contested divorce and is filed as a no fault divorce in Georgia.
 There are multiple ways to dissolve a marriage in an uncontested manner including mediation.

 - Collaborative Divorce – Collaborative divorces include a team of professionals working together with you and your ex to settle the terms of the divorce.
 Collaborative divorces can go on for as long as necessary to settle any issues and are more focused on the needs of the individuals and any children than fighting.